nic-dgl104-winter-2024/rrj-mijuanmontalvo/README.md

 To start my contribution to the pattern-library project I have taken the following actions:

-- I have forked the usahhidi project on my personal account ([pattern-library fork](https://github.com/mijuanmontalvo/pattern-library))
+- I have forked the pattern-library repository on my personal account ([pattern-library fork](https://github.com/mijuanmontalvo/pattern-library))

 - I have made a clone of the fork on my local computer.